-The Wage and Hour Division (WHD) has issued a proposed delay to the effective date of the recent Independent Contractor Final Rule.
+The U.S. Wage and Hour Division (WHD) has issued a delay to the effective date of the Independent Contractor Final Rule.
 Namely, the rule clarifies the standard for employee versus independent contractor status under the Fair Labor Standards Act (FLSA).
-Published in the Federal Register on February 5th, 2021, the action proposes to delay the effective date until May 7.
-The rule was originally published in the Federal Register on January 7, with a current effective date of March 8.
+On March 4th, 2021, the Department of Labor (DOL) issued guidance postponing the effective date until May 7th, 2021.
+The rule was originally published in the Federal Register on January 7, with an effective date of March 8.

 Background of the FLSA